-In [?, ?], authors propose to use homomorphic encryption schemes to allow secure data aggregation.
-They implement the Domingo-Ferrer encryption scheme [?] that is based on the computationally expensive discrete exponential technique.
-The feasibility of this scheme in the context of resource constrained sensor environment is analyzed in [?] and authors gave performance results on the Mica2 motes [?] and show that such measurements were quite reasonable.
+In [3,9], authors propose to use homomorphic encryption schemes to allow secure data aggregation.
+They implement the Domingo-Ferrer encryption scheme [10] that is based on the computationally expensive discrete exponential technique.
+The feasibility of this scheme in the context of resource constrained sensor environment is analyzed in [11] and authors gave performance results on the Mica2 motes [12] and show that such measurements were quite reasonable.

-In [?], authors propose a secure data aggregation scheme similar to ours that is based on an extension of the one-time pad encryption technique using additive operations modulo n.
-Even though our scheme seems to be more complex than the solution of [?] due to the use of CTRM and multiple encryption layers, our scheme clearly imposes a lower communication overhead than the latter.
-In [?], each aggregate message is coupled with the list of nodes that failed to contribute to the aggregation because of node or communication failures.
-As opposed to [?], in our scheme each failure only needs to be reported during m hops from the location of the failure enroute to the sink.
+In [2], authors propose a secure data aggregation scheme similar to ours that is based on an extension of the one-time pad encryption technique using additive operations modulo n.
+Even though our scheme seems to be more complex than the solution of [2] due to the use of CTR and multiple encryption layers, our scheme clearly imposes a lower communication overhead than the latter.
+In [2], each aggregate message is coupled with the list of nodes that failed to contribute to the aggregation because of node or communication failures.
+As opposed to [2], in our scheme each failure only needs to be reported during m hops from the location of the failure enroute to the sink.
 Thus, our scheme does not require the reporting of failures beyond the mth parent of the failure point in the tree.
-Moreover, [?] overlooks the key update that is a mandatory security requirement for additive encryption schemes whereas our solution includes a complete mechanism for key update based on CTRM.
-Hence, the security of the additive encryption operation is based on the unique utilization of the encryption key.
-Since in [?] sensors only share keys with the sink, at each aggregation operation, all keys that are used for such operation should be marked as invalid and separately updated by the sink.
-In our proposed scheme, thanks to the use of CTRM, sensors are able to update their keys without receiving any additional message from the sink.
+Moreover, the security of the additive encryption operation is based on the unique utilization of the encryption key.
+In order to update keys, [2] proposes to generate a key stream for each node using stream ciphers.
+This operation implies an additional cost in terms of computation that is higher than the one resulting from our scheme: Indeed, since in [2], sensors share keys only with the sink, each time that a sink receives an aggregated message, it first needs to compute all sensors' keys in order to decrypt the corresponding message where as in our scheme, the sink only needs to update keys that it shares with sensors that are located in the subtree of depth m rooted at the sink.